Stakeholder Specific Information

 Ordering Tests and Referrals

-The initiative would allow providers the ability to order tests and send referrals electronically.
-This would benefits providers by:
+The initiative gives providers the ability to order tests and send referrals electronically.
+This benefits providers by:

 - Reducing paperwork